 After fumigation, the area is ventilated to eliminate any remaining fumigant, preparing the goods for safe shipping.

-Navigating the fumigation process can be complex.
-Pazago’s trade fulfilment services offer peace of mind, ensuring your shipments meet global safety standards.
+Managing the fumigation process can be complex.
+Pazago’s trade fulfillment service offer peace of mind, ensuring your shipments meet global safety standards.

 First, check that your wooden packaging materials are up to scratch.
 They should be solid wood, free from knots, cracks, and pests, meeting the International Standards for Phytosanitary Measures No. 15 (ISPM-15).
 This global standard helps prevent the spread of pests and diseases through international trade.